asigdel29/matrixportfolio/README.md

 4. Once you've made your changes, you can deploy the portfolio to a hosting service of your choice (I use Vercel) to make it live.

-Feel free to explore the live portfolio at [https://anubhavsigdel.vercel.app/](https://anubhavsigdel.vercel.app/).
-I hope you enjoy the immersive experience and discover some exciting projects.
+Feel free to explore the live version at [https://anubhavsigdel.vercel.app/](https://anubhavsigdel.vercel.app/).
+I hope you enjoy the immersive experience.
 If you have any questions, feedback, or suggestions, don't hesitate to reach out.
 Don't forget to give the repository a star ⭐️ to show your support!

 Cheers!

-### Future Work
-I am in the process of integrating 'souls' into the project by guiding the cognitive processes of large language models (LLMs),to emulate different characters from the Matrix Movie